Best Business Bank Accounts for LLC: April 2026

 Downsides:

-Their business checking accounts have higher minimum requirements than other big banks to waive the monthly fees.
+Their business bank accounts have higher minimum requirements than other big banks to waive the monthly fees.

 Bank of America is a great choice for new small local businesses that want in-person support.
 It stands out from other traditional banks with its built-in tools to help you manage your business.

-With the Business Advantage Banking account, you can switch between 2 tiers whenever.
+Their Business Advantage Banking account lets you switch between 2 tiers.
 Businesses don't just stay the same, so this lets you be totally flexible if your business income fluctuates.

 The Bank of America mobile app consistently gets the highest ratings for customer satisfaction.
 With their great digital tools, you can manage your business finances from anywhere.